project-chip/matter.js/packages/matter-node.js/README_EXAMPLES.md

 The above command exposes a composed device with a socket and a light device and executes the respective commands when the devices are turned on or off.

 ### Start a Matter Controller

+> The code for this example is in [src/examples/ControllerNode.ts](./src/examples/ControllerNode.ts).
+> The former version based on the legacy internal API in [src/examples/LegacyControllerNode.ts](./src/examples/LegacyControllerNode.ts) is still available but will be removed in the future.

 **Experimental**
 The current controller implementation is no CLI tool, but shows the pairing of devices and resuming the connection and also showcase the existing low-level controller API.
 It is just intended to be used for debugging, during development!
 The code contains some commented-out examples of how to use the low level controller API.